 I was a hero once, though that is not why the Lich King chose me.
 My grave was simply in his path, and he took what he needed from our field of decay for his war.

 My prey spoke to me today, gave me a name.
-I am to be…Keelath.?
-Meaningless, but like a pleasing note to my ears.
-It answers the question of my likeness, at least.
+It recognized my likeness, perhaps.
+Perhaps not.
+I am to be…Keelath?
+Meaningless perhaps, but like a pleasing note to my ears.

 I will keep it.